 Provides assistance with login issues, registration, and/or course support.
 Available:

 USG D2L Help Center

 The USG D2L Help Center provides an online knowledge base of common questions and issues faced by GoVIEW users and is updated frequently.
 For issues not covered in the online knowledge base, students may contact the USG D2L Help Center.
-Students must mention that they are eMajor students.
+Students must mention that they are enrolled in an eMajor course.